TerryMooreII/jquery-cookie/README.md

 ## Cookie Options

+### expirationUnit

+The unit measure that the expires option will be treated as.
+Valid options are:
+                    'minutes'
+                    'seconds'
+                    Default: 'days'

 ### expires

 Cookie attributes can be set globally by setting properties of the `$.cookie.defaults` object or individually for each call to `$.cookie()` by passing a plain object to the options argument.
 Per-call options override the default options.